-The allowance for credit losses is sensitive to the inputs used in the developed models, macroeconomic variables in the forwardlooking forecasts and respective probability weightings in determining the probability-weighted ECL, and other factors considered when applying expert credit judgement.
+The allowance for credit losses is sensitive to the inputs used in the developed models, macroeconomic variables in the forward-looking forecasts and respective probability weightings in determining the probability-weighted ECL, and other factors considered when applying expert credit judgement.
 Changes in these inputs, assumptions, models, and judgements would have an impact on the assessment for significant increase in credit risk and the measurement of the ECL.

 The following table presents the base ECL scenario compared to the probability-weighted ECL derived from using base, good, and bad cases and weighting them based on probability of occurrence.
 The Bank has assigned a weight of 30% to the good case, 10% to the bad case and 60% to the base case.
-These weights were adjusted during the year to reflect a plausible scenario of recovery from COVID-19 impacts, given the lack of comparable historical data for a shock of this nature and the added uncertainty that was considered in the prior period.
+The Bank has assigned these weights to reflect management's view of the potential impact of the rising interest rate environment offset by decreased uncertainty relating to the COVID-19 pandemic.